-The FA Cup is no longer the most sought after trophy in English football, but it still remains the oldest and most prestigious football cup in world football.
+The FA Cup may¬†no longer the most sought after trophy in English football, but it still remains the oldest and most prestigious football cup on the planet.
 A number of top clubs may now hold the Premier League and Champions League in higher regard but for many other teams the competition is of great importance.

 Only two managers have won the FA Cup with more than one club, with Herbert Chapman victorious with Huddersfield Town and Arsenal, while Billy Walker recorded wins win Sheffield Wednesday and Nottingham Forest.

 Only one English manager has won the FA Cup since 1995, with Harry Redknapp guiding Portsmouth to a surprise win in 2008.
 Three of the last six winners have all been Italian, including Roberto Di Matteo who in 2012 guided Chelsea to their fourth FA Cup in six years.

 Since the turn of the century the debate about the importance of the FA Cup has been a key talking point as many teams have the league their priority.
 Teams fighting for the title, promotion or relegation have been known to field weakened teams in the cup which has taken some of the sparkle out of the competition.
 Man Utd and Sir Alex Ferguson were heavily criticised for not entering during the 1999/2000 season, something which has not happened again since.

 2001: Gerard Houllier (Liverpool)